-The school improvement plan identified that staff would be supported to ensure increasingly effective responses to pupils with SEND through receiving targeted
+The school improvement plan identified that staff would be supported to ensure increasingly effective responses to pupils with SEND through receiving targeted INSET/CPD.
+During the academic years 2019/2020/2021,2022 this included:

 The Derbyshire County Council Attachment Aware Schools programme.
 CPD has been completed around Attachment and Education; The Physical Environment; Understanding Trauma and Behaviour; Emotion Coaching, Autism Training through Autism Outreach Services and from the Autism Advocate Programme.